UPDATED August 23, 2022

 How much federal solar tax credit can I get?

+When is my solar installation considered completed?
 After a system is installed on your property, it is still subject to a final building inspection.
 This inspection must be passed.
 Once your solar system is approved, net metering is provided by your utility company.
 Your system will now be ready to start generating electricity.

 Because of these last two requirements, some time will lapse between installation of your solar system by Iconic Energy and the first production of electricity.
-You will need to keep this in mind when considering tax credit end dates and allow plenty of time before the credit is set to expire.

 Where can I find more information?

 On our Resources page under “Federal Solar Tax Credits”, you will find a link to documents from the US Department of Energy.
 We encourage you to look these documents over carefully.
+NOTE: Because the ITC program was just updated in August of 2022 some of the references we link to have not yet updated their information.

 If you would like in-person assistance as you invest in solar, please reach out to Iconic Energy through our Free Quote page.
 We offer free consultations and are happy to answer all your questions.